Halethorpe, Maryland: Public transportation

 The Halethorpe community is served by the no. 77 bus line operated by the Maryland Transit Administration.

-A stop on the MARC Penn Line on Southwestern Boulevard serves the Halethorpe-Arbutus community.
+Halethorpe station on the MARC Penn Line on Southwestern Boulevard serves the Halethorpe-Arbutus community.
 The Maryland Transit Administration and the University of Maryland, Baltimore County provide bus service to the station.

 Fair of the Iron Horse (1927)

 Halethorpe was the site of the Baltimore and Ohio Railroad's 1927 centenary celebration, the Fair of the Iron Horse.